iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed Chapter 1 of The Nature of Code.
 The content of this chapter and Chapter 6 of Eloquent JavaScript (object oriented programming, vectors, and encapsulation) are in harmony with each other.

 **Thoughts:** I finally completed Chapter 1 of The Nature of Code.
-For Eloquent JavaScript, I have been completing chapters by the day, and for The Nature of Code, one chapter took me all week.
-However, I am not upset by my lack of progress because as I mentioned yesterday, the content of these latest chapters beautifully overlap each other.
-When there is this sort of synchronicity, I believe that "meaningful coincidences" show that I am on the right path.
+For Eloquent JavaScript, I have been completing a chapter day.
+For The Nature of Code, one chapter has taken me a whole week.
+However, I am not upset by my lack of progress because as I mentioned yesterday, the content of these latest chapters beautifully overlapped each other and when there is this sort of synchronicity, or "meaningful coincidences" show that I am on the right path.
 I am upset with myself because I did not commit any new code to Github today (actually writing this entry the day after).
 I almost had a full week where I made commits to Github every day.

 **Links to work:**